DWTechs/efficient-node/content/sqlnosql.md

 title: SQL or NoSQL
 ---

-When developping a microservice API, in most cases you will need to store data in a database.
+When developing a microservice API, in most cases you will need to store data in a database.
 The great thing about microservice architecture is that you have one database per microservice, meaning you can pick the best system for each one of them.

 # Differences between SQL & NoSQL